jo313y/surfs_up/README.md

 The data analysis team would also recommend the following analyses:
 - Comparison of precipitation
- - Bar graph showing each year's precipitation per month to find any trends.
+ -- Bar graph showing each year's precipitation per month to find any trends.
 Specifically looking at June and December.
-- Temperature
+-